ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 }
 ```

 If you see "MemoryMarshal" and get nervous, you've got good instincts.
 This very low level loading is trusting the bytes on disk to be valid, and trusting the .NET representation of DateTimes (and arrays of them) not to change.
 These are new requirements worth considering carefully.
 If we temporarily cache copies of the logs in this form, that might be fine.
-Storing them long term like this may not be.
+Storing them long term like this may not be safe.

 What's the runtime of this craziness? **34 ms!** It's so fast I have to scale up to the full 100M DateTimes to get a reliable measurement.
 100M DateTimes in binary is 760 MB and is parsed (well, loaded, really) in 340 ms, which is about 2.2 GB/s.
 This is as fast as the drive in my laptop can read, so we've hit a hardware limit with this particular variation as well.

 ## Reshaping the Problem

 Note that all of these implementations still build a set of DateTimes.
-If the real task was to find the rows in a given time range (or count them), we really don't need an array of all of them, and don't need to decode all of them.
-We could also write a file with, say, only every 32nd DateTime.
-We load it, binary search for the desired range, and then find the range in the main file.
-Since we don't have every row, we'll be off by a few, but we can search around in the big file to find the exact bounds.
+If the real task was to find the rows in a given time range (or count them), we really don't need an array of all of them, and we don't need to decode all of them.
+We could write a file with, say, only every 32nd DateTime.
+We load the small file, binary search for the desired range, and then find the exact range bounds in the main file.

-If we don't care about full ticks precision, we ask for the DateTimes with fewer fractional seconds, and save both space and parsing time.
-The binary format could potentially be represented with four bytes per value instead, though we have to figure out how to expand it back to either to load.
+If we don't care about full ticks precision, we could ask for the DateTimes with fewer fractional seconds, and save both space and parsing time.
+The binary format could potentially be represented with four bytes per value instead, though we have to figure out how to expand it back to eight bytes each to load.
 (Two digit years never hurt anyone, right? /s)

 If we find we're often working with small ranges in the files, another really simple idea would be to push back on the 100 million rows per file design.
 Could we get down to 10 million and still achieve our other goals?
 Could we keep the smaller files for a while and merge them into big files only after we won't be processing them anymore?

-I gave some design restrictions up front, but hopefully your engineer mind perked up and wondered if those requirements were really strict and necessary or if they were somewhat flexible if a good enough reason came along.
+I listed some design decisions up front, but hopefully your engineer mind perked up and wondered if those requirements were really strict and necessary or if they were somewhat flexible if a good enough reason came along.

 ## What about the other log fields?

 We've gone through this whole set of experiments with files with just DateTimes in them.
 What about the full messages with other fields?
 It would be slower, obviously.
-If we know that newlines will appear right before the DateTimes, looking for newlines in a Span<byte> can be done very, very quickly with .NET, so we might be able to stay close to the "Unrolled" performance.
+If we know that newlines will appear right before the DateTimes, looking for newlines in a Span\<byte\> can be done very, very quickly with .NET, so we might be able to stay close to the "Unrolled" performance.
 The file could be much bigger than the DateTimes, however, so we'll be reading many more bytes and we might hit our disk read speed limit.

-Another option (along the lines of writing a separate binary file) is we could have (or build) a separate file with only the DateTimes in it from the raw log, which would make exactly this example what we're planning to process.
+Another option (along the lines of writing a separate binary file) is we could read the main log once and write a separate file with only the DateTimes in it, which would make exactly this example what we're planning to process.
 How do we find the rows in the original file, then?
 We would probably have to write both the DateTimes and a byte offset in the main file where that row could be found.

 ## Why no multithreading?

 You may object that I never tried to multi-thread this method.
 Why?
 Basically, I always want to see what I can get from one thread before I add more.
-If I can reach the goal in one thread, I can leave the other cores for other work, other processes, or queries from other users.
-In addition, if we can find a way to parallelize above the level of this code, we don't need to do it here.
+If I can reach the goal in one thread, I can leave the other cores for other work, other processes, or requests from other users.
+In addition, if we can find a way to parallelize above the level of this code, we don't need to parallelize in here.
 For example, if we're processing multiple logs, we can have one thread work on each file separately with no coordination or merging of results to figure out.

 Speaking of coordination, it's often difficult to write multi-threaded code where the threads aren't sitting around waiting for each other.
-In this case, I could split up a file into chunks, allocate a big, perfectly sized array, and have each thread fill in a segment of it.
-In many problems, we don't know exactly how many results there will be and have to work harder to figure out how to merge them efficiently.
+In **this** case, I could split up a file into chunks, allocate a big, perfectly sized array, and have each thread fill in a segment of it.
+Many problems aren't this simple.
+If we don't know exactly how many results there will be or exactly how to split the input evenly, we have more work to do properly merging the results.

-If you have a problem where you don't have multi-threading above your code, you can't hit your goal in one thread, and you can figure out how to have them split up the work and coordinate the results, go for it.
+If you have a problem where you don't have multi-threading above your code, you can't hit your goal in one thread, and you can figure out how to have threads easily split up the work and coordinate the results, go for it.
 I would just suggest sticking to one thread first until you hit those limits. =)

 ## Conclusion